Elven lineage naming board with twilight houses, forest court notes, and cadence cues.

 Frequently Asked Questions

-Are these elf names authentic?
+Are these elf names based on a real Elvish language?

 Can I use these names for my D&D character?